Podcastindex-org/imagine/README.md

-# imagine
+# Imagine
 Image resizer for object storage.

 This is a script that takes a feed id and an image url as arguments on the command line, resizes the image to 2400px, 1200px, 600px and 300px, then moves them to object storage (minio expected) /data location.
 It expects the bucket folder to be /feed.

-Each object url is appended with a unix timestamp.
-If the timestamp changed, the image has changed.
+Each object is stored with a CRC32 hash (of the original image url) in the path, so that if the CRC32 changes, then the original feed image changed.

 ## Example